osism/testbed/README.md

   --parameter deploy_openstack=true \
   -t stack.yml testbed
 ```

+This can also be achieved using ``make deploy-infra-ceph-openstack``.

 The parameter ``--parameter drives_vdx=true`` can be passed (or ``drives_vdx: true`` be set
 in ``environment.yml``) to change the testbed to use virtio disk names (``vdx``) rather than